RishabhTayal/Unofficial-iTC/README.md

 This project aims to make an iOS app which is more powerful than the Apple's official iTunes Connect app.
 Some features like multiple account login are already implemented.

+# How does it work?

+The iOS app communicates with a server hosted on Heroku, which then interacts with the Apple API.
+This happens using [fastlane](https://fastlane.tools), which is written in Ruby.

 # Download iOS app
 > This app won't be published on the App Store.
 Apple won't allow an app which asks users to login with their iTunes Connect account and use of unauthorized iTunes Connect web APIs.